 In the Spring of 2017, Gateway to Knowledge was restored thanks to the generosity of the Gentlemen of the Garden.
 This is a replica of the original which stands in Harvard Square, as part of the Arts on the Line initiative where four works were selected which are currently on display both inside and outside Massachusetts Transit Authority station.
 The first to be completed was Ann Norton’s Gateway to Knowledge, completed in 1983.
 Comprised of handmade brick, the piece is a truncated obelisk, with two pillars representing knowledge and education, separated by a narrow slot.
-The entire piece, though massive at more than 20 feet tall, is able to convey mobility with one pillar placed slightly in front of the other.
+The entire piece, though massive at more than 20 feet tall, is able to convey mobility with one pillar placed slightly in front of the other

 The Sculpture Gardens will remain open during this much needed preservation work.
 In fact, it’s the perfect opportunity to observe and learn about this intricate process that integrates lessons in art, architecture, engineering, and construction.
-We look forward to scheduling a lecture by the conservationist in the near future.

 As a young artist, Ann Vaughan Weaver left her native Alabama for New York City to study at the National Academy of Design, the Arts Student League of New York and Cooper Union.
 She studied with artists John Hovannes, Leon Kroll, Jose de Creeft, and was studio assistant to Alexander Archipenko.
 While in New York, Ann’s work was well received and she participated in group shows at the Museum of Modern Art and the Whitney Museum of American Art.
 She was the recipient of two Carnegie Traveling Fellowships.
 This rising recognition in the art community led to her being recommended and hired in 1942 for a newly created sculpture teaching position at the Norton Gallery and School of Art, founded by retired Acme Steel president Ralph Hubbard Norton.
 With Ann’s knowledge and appreciation of art and music, she quickly became friends of Ralph and his wife, Elizabeth.
 Several years after Elizabeth’s death, Ralph encouraged Ann to marry him.